What we collect, what we don’t.

 There is no server copy to retain or delete, and

 /bundle/<id>.mbntdoes not resolve.
-The chain anchor is the same 20-byte commitment as the mirror path. - HTTP access logs
+The chain anchor is the same 20-byte commitment as the mirror path. - Account records (anchoring)

-- One line per request — timestamp, source IP, path, status.
-Rotated automatically by the operating system; not indexed and not retained beyond ordinary log rotation.
+- A JSON record per request — timestamp, source IP, method, host, path, status, response size and duration, and request headers such as User-Agent and Referer.
+Rotated by the web server’s built-in log roller (size/age-capped); not indexed and not retained beyond rotation.

 - The on-chain anchor

 - Permanent, by design.
-The chain is the property that makes a Satsignal receipt independently verifiable years later.
+The chain is the property that makes a Satsignal proof independently verifiable years later.
 It contains no personal data — only a 20-byte commitment plus a small structural marker.

 - Anything we’ve told you we don’t collect